pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 “Thank God… We need to find Itou, and quickly.”

 “Sure, I’ll help you look for him.
 But… why?
-Are you worried something happened to him?”
+Are you worried something happened?”

-“Yes.
+“That too.
 But right now, I’m more worried about you."
-He seems to swallow hard.
+He pauses once again.
 "Haruka, you’re in danger.”

 His statement makes you pause.
 Your stomach sinks a little deeper, and you now get the sense that something is wrong.